National Museum of Scotland

 As the phrase goes – the best things in life are free.

 While several of Edinburgh’s attractions are chargeable, it’s also easy to find many that are free to visit.
 Whether it’s a museum to visit with the kids or a gallery with world-renowned art, our guide shows you how to soak up Edinburgh’s unique culture without breaking the bank.
-(Please note: some attractions may charge entry to special exhibitions).
+(Please note: charges may apply at all attractions for special exhibitions and events).

 Galleries

-All three of the National Galleries of Scotland complexes are free to visit (exceptions apply to special exhibitions).
-These comprise The Scottish National Gallery, which houses Scotland’s national collection of fine art from the early Renaissance period through to the early 19th century; The Scottish National Gallery of Modern Art, which is set in an expansive sculpture park – step inside and you’ll be rewarded with a fascinating collection of pieces from artists such as Matisse, Picasso, Paolozzi and Dali, and The Scottish National Portrait Gallery.
-A fascinating building, both inside and out, it opened in 1889 as the world’s first purpose-built portrait gallery, and it’s here that you find hundreds of images of famous historical figures such as Robert Burns and Prince Charles Edward Stuart, as well as contemporary figures such as Billy Connolly and Tilda Swinton.
+All three of the National Galleries of Scotland complexes are free to visit.
+These comprise National Galleries of Scotland: National, which houses Scotland’s national collection of fine art from the early Renaissance period through to the early 19th century; National Galleries Scotland: Modern, which is set in an expansive sculpture park – step inside and you’ll be rewarded with a fascinating collection of pieces from artists such as Matisse, Picasso, Paolozzi and Dali, and National Galleries of Scotland: Portrait.
+A fascinating building, both inside and out, it opened in 1889 as the world’s first purpose-built portrait gallery, and it’s here that you find hundreds of images of famous historical figures such as Robert Burns and Prince Charles Edward Stuart, as well as contemporary figures such as Billy Connolly and Sir Chris Hoy.

-Located next to Waverley Train Station, The City Art Centre offers a diverse programme of changing exhibitions, which include historic and modern Scottish paintings & photography, as well as contemporary arts & crafts, while at Dovecot Studios you can see weavers at work in what was once a Victorian Bath House.
+Located next to Waverley Train Station, The City Art Centre offers a diverse programme of changing exhibitions, which include historic and modern Scottish paintings and photography, as well as contemporary arts and crafts, while at Dovecot Studios you can see weavers at work in what was once a Victorian Bath House.

 Museums

 If you only have time to visit one museum in the city, we recommend The National Museum of Scotland.
-Here you can easily spend a day exploring the huge variety of galleries and exhibitions, which include the natural world, art & fashion, world cultures, science & technology and Scottish history & archaeology.
+Here you can easily spend a day exploring the huge variety of galleries and exhibitions, which include the natural world, art and fashion, world cultures, science and technology, and Scottish history and archaeology.

 A wander down the city’s historic Royal Mile (itself a must-see visit for any first-time visitor) reveals four free museums which offer a fascinating insight into Edinburgh’s past and its people.